 Beets became more appreciated in the 19th century after they discovered that these are a highly concentrated source of sugar .

-Beetroot is often used as an ingredient added to soups, salads, and pickles.
-It is also used as a coloring agent.
+You can add beet to soups, salads or pickles.
+It’s also a good coloring agent.
 There is a good reason to start adding this delicious vegetable to your daily diet.

 You can also add this to your green juice!